“If it’s so bad, why don’t you just leave?”

 And somewhere in your mind, you focus on the good stuff, because you know that it’s right around the corner.
 It’s part of the ups and downs you experience in a narcissistic relationship.

-Know This: It is NOT Normal, No Matter What Your Narc Says
+Know This: It is NOT Normal, No Matter What the Narcissist Says

-Despite the bullshit he's feeding you, the way your narcissist is behaving is NOT normal.
-In fact, if your relationship with a narcissist were a mental illness, it might look something like bipolar disorder - extreme highs and the lowest of the lows.
+Despite the lies and gaslighting the narcissist has been feeding you, the way they are behaving is NOT normal.
+In fact, if your relationship with a narcissist were a mental illness, it might look something like a bipolar disorder – extreme highs and the lowest of the lows.

 The most intense pleasure and the most profound pain.
 Exhilaration and exhaustion.
 The happiest you’ve ever been…and wishing yourself dead – all in the same day.
 You feel me?